02 In Clinic 1601X1601px

 2. Attend Your Appointment

-Visit your clinic at your chosen time for sample collection, including a quick blood draw and basic measurements such as height, weight and blood pressure.
+Visit your clinic for sample collection, including a quick blood draw and any measurements included in your test, such as height, weight and blood pressure.

 • Vista Results Mobile Mock Up 2